sporto/elm-tutorial/040_effects/effects_2.md

 # Effects 2

-Effects are a higher level abstraction than tasks for anything that produces side effects.
-An __Effects__ type is always a collection of effects to run (as opposed to a task which is singular).
-Our components will return __effects__, these effects will be run by the Elm runtime.

-Most of the time we will be creating __tasks__ and converting them to effects.
+Following is an example application using `Effects`.

 __The example below is complex, if you find it difficult to understand don't worry too much.
-We will be using StartApp in the next chapter, which simplifies the code__.
+We will be using StartApp in the next chapter, which simplifies this code__.

 ## Sample application